eliotstocker/Light-ControllerAPI/readme.md

 API Documentation
 -----------------
+All Control Functions can be called using a LightZone Object or simply a Zone and Type I.E. Zone 1, Color (api.lightsOn(1, "color");)
-Full documentation coming at Version 1
+Full documentation coming at Version 1 for now you can have a look at the example or the API Source for a list of available functions

 Example
 -------